AI Agents for B2B Lead Generation: The Complete Guide

 The AI agent scans data sources (LinkedIn, company databases, intent data providers, technographic platforms) to build a list of prospects that match your ICP.
 It then enriches each contact with relevant context: recent company news, funding rounds, job changes, tech stack, and social activity.

 This replaces the manual research that eats up 30-40% of a human SDR's day.
+For companies that also want to capture inbound demand, a dedicated SEO agent can systematically optimize your content to attract prospects who are already searching for your solution.

 Step 3: Personalized Outreach Generation